leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 ## Simple Type Theory

-"Type theory" gets its name, from the fact that every expression has an associated *type*.
+"Type theory" gets its name from the fact that every expression has an associated *type*.
 For example, in a given context, ``x + 0`` may denote a natural number and ``f`` may denote a function on the natural numbers.
 For those that don't like math, a Lean natural number is an arbitrary-precision unsigned integer.

-Here are some examples of how we can declare objects in Lean and check their types.
+Here are some examples of how you can declare objects in Lean and check their types.

 ```lean
 /- Declare some constants. -/